Southern Methodist University Mustang Band: Diamond M

 The Diamond M is the signature formation of the SMU Mustang Band.
 The band had been forming a large block "M" until Dr. Dreibrodt arrived in 1958.
 He was impressed by the unique tradition of Ohio State's Script Ohio and wanted to create a trademark formation for the SMU band.
 With only 40 band members his first year, the band could not spell out "SMU" so he created a single-line "M" formation with the sides bent out in a double diamond shape to add some style.
 The Diamond M remains the trademark symbol of the SMU Mustang Band.

 The marching band forms the Diamond M formation to the song Pony Battle Cry.
 The band typically comes off the field from this formation.
 The letter is sometimes flipped by inverting the two short lines in the center.

-Post-Game Concert
+Post-game concert

 The tradition of playing a concert from the stands at the end of a football game dates back to at least 1960 when the band went to Ohio State and played a forty-five-minute jazz concert after the game.
-The Mustang Band always concludes with the SMU Alma Mater, Varsity.
+The Mustang Band always concludes their concert with a rendition of In a Shanty in Old Shanty Town and the SMU Alma Mater, Varsity.